-- Amortized Cost Financial assets classified and measured at amortized cost are those assets whose objective is to hold financial assets in order to collect contractual cash flows, and the contractual terms of the financial asset give rise to cash flows that are SPPI.
+- Amortized cost Financial assets classified and measured at amortized cost are those assets whose objective is to hold financial assets in order to collect contractual cash flows, and the contractual terms of the financial asset give rise to cash flows that are SPPI.
 Financial assets classified at amortized cost are subsequently measured using the effective interest method and are subject to impairment.
 Interest income, foreign exchange gains and losses and impairment are recognized in profit or loss.
 Any gain or loss on derecognition is recognized in profit or loss. - Fair value through other comprehensive income ("FVTOCI") Financial assets classified and subsequently measured at FVTOCI are those assets whose objective is achieved by both collecting contractual cash flows and selling financial assets, and the contractual terms of the financial asset give rise to cash flows that are SPPI.
 The classification includes certain equity instruments where an irrevocable election was made to classify the equity instruments as FVTOCI.
-Equity investments require a designation, on an instrument-by-instrument basis, between recording both unrealized and realized gains and losses either through (i) other comprehensive income ("OCI") with no recycling to profit and loss or (ii) profit and loss.
+Equity investments require a designation, on an instrument-by-instrument basis, between recording both unrealized and realized gains and losses either through (i) other comprehensive income ("OCI") with no recycling to profit and loss or (ii) profit and loss. - Fair value through profit or loss ("FVTPL") Financial assets classified and subsequently measured at FVTPL are those assets that do not meet the criteria to be classified at amortized cost or at FVTOCI.
+Net gains and losses, including any interest or dividend income, are recognized in profit or loss.